Two Superb Mongolian Drawings of a Witch & Scorpion 19th Century

 SOLD PLEASE SEE OTHER ARTWORKS

-These two superb Mongolian Yantra drawings depicting a Witch and a Scorpion both with Tibetan characters written near the images.
+These two superb Mongolian Yantra drawings depict a Witch and a Scorpion both with Tibetan characters written near the images.
 Drawn on an old handmade paper.
-Dating from the 19th Century to early 20th Century.
+Dating from the 19th Century to the early 20th Century.

 The Scorpion Yantra is generally associated with the practices of Guru Dragpo, a wrathful form of Padmasambhava.
 A number of other fierce Nyingma deities have the scorpion as a servant or messenger figure.